Signatures of real algebraic curves via plumbing diagrams: Formulas for signatures of graph links

-We have described $L$ as a graph link.
-Each description of a graph link $L$ leads to a choice of a push-off $L'$ of $L$.
+Each graph link description of a graph link $L$ leads to a choice of a push-off $L'$ of $L$.
 This push-off consists of a nearby fiber in the graph manifold description.
-We can and do pick $G'$ so that $\partial G'=L'$ with respect to our graph link description.
-By Proposition \ref{linking}, one has that $\Lk(L,L')= -\de.$
+We pick $G'$ so that $\partial G'=L'$ with respect to our graph link description.
+By Proposition \ref{linking}, one has that

 We can do framed surgery to $\CQ$ along $L$ so that $\phi_{L}$ extends to the result of surgery $\CQ^*$.
 Let $f_i$ for $1 \le i \le \be_0(L)$ denote the framings of this surgery with respect to the push-off $L'$.
 These $f_i$ are only determined modulo $p$, but fix a choice.
 Let $U$ be the result of adding the corresponding 2-handles to $\CQ\times I$.
 Let $F$ denote the cores of the 2-handles union $L \times I$.
 We have that $\phi_{L}$ extends uniquely to $U \setminus F$.
 We also consider $V= W \cup_\CQ U$ with boundary $\CQ^*$, containing the closed surface $E=G\cup_{L} F.$ We note that there is a push-off $E'$ of $E$ such that The extension of $\phi_{L}$ to $W\setminus G$ and $U \setminus F$ gives us an cohomology class which we denote simply by $\phi \in H^1(V \setminus E, \BZ_p)$.
 We will also use $\phi$ for its various restrictions to subsets.
 In the rest of the proof, we wish to discuss the branched cover of $V$ along $E$ classified by $a \phi$.
 We will omit the use of $a \phi$ as a subscript.
 As in \cite[Prop 3.5]{G1}, the Casson-Gordon invariant is given by